 Keep a running list of a) the foods you feel are safe to eat, b) the foods you aren’t sure about and c) the foods you absolutely avoid.
 Be detailed here too.
 How was it prepared?
 Can you eat it one way and not another?
 Does combining it with something else change the reaction?
 Having this list will make it easier to share your dietary needs with friends and family.
 It will also make meal planning and eating out less stressful.
 Over time, your food sensitivities may change.
 Keeping this list up to date will keep you from having to remember how you last reacted to something.

 If you consistently keep your food journal, you’ll be able to navigate the culinary world with less anxiety.
-Just because you have Crohn’s (or IBD) does not mean that you have to miss out on delicious cuisine.
+Just because you have IBD does not mean that you have to miss out on delicious cuisine.
 You can be a foodie too!
 Start your food journal today!

 Need help getting started?
 A life coach is a great resource for guidance, encouragement and support.
-Check out my Life Coaching page for more information!
+Check out my Life Coaching page for more information or join my new 30 Day Bootcamp and improve your life through lifestyle changes!